clue/clue.engineering/README.md

 $ vendor/bin/sculpin generate
 ```

+## Deploy

 Then deploy `build/` behind your favorite webserver (Apache + PHP-FPM etc.).

+Additionally, this should be deployed behind a reverse proxy (nginx) that is
+responsible for HTTPS certificate handling and forcing HTTPS redirects.

+## Tests

 You can run some simple acceptance tests to verify the deployed website works
 as expected by running: